Demonslayerrrr/qr_generator/README.md

 ## 📌 TODO / Future Plans

-- Add GUI support (Tkinter or PyQt)
+- Add function to generate animated QR codes
-- Add QR code history logging
+- Add function to hash QR
-- Option to export as SVG
+- Option to export
 - Web interface with Flask or FastAPI

----

-## 📸 Preview

-*(Add a screenshot or sample QR code here if you want)*